-Sarah Connor is a researcher within the Faculty of Arts, Business and Law Sustainability Research Centre at the University of the Sunshine Coast (USC).
+Sarah Connor is a researcher within the Sustainability Research Centre in the Faculty of Arts, Business and Law at the University of the Sunshine Coast (USC).
 Sarah is also a tutor for the Sustainability teaching programs at USC.

-Sarah’s research interest is communicating science and engaging communities to implement conservation planning, natural resource management and climate change adaptation strategies.
-Sarah is also currently the Research Network Coordinator for the Social, Economic and Institutional Dimensions Network (SEI-network) for the National Climate Change Adaptation Research Facility (NCCARF).
+Sarah was previously the Research Network Coordinator for the Social, Economic and Institutional Dimensions Network (SEI-network) for the National Climate Change Adaptation Research Facility (NCCARF).
 The SEI-network is a large, inclusive and diverse community of researchers, practitioners and decision makers from universities, government, the private sector and civil society.

 Prior to her appointment with USC, Sarah has worked on a number of projects related to studies exploring communication and engagement to achieve environmental goals including climate change adaptation.
 She has conducted studies exploring the two-way exchange of scientific and Indigenous knowledge to inform climate change adaptation planning and communication products to support this planning.